-- Has been taken out of academy by their parents and are being educated outside the academy system, e.g. home education. - Has ceased to attend academy and no longer live within a reasonable distance of the academy. - Has been certified by a doctor as unlikely to be in a fit state of health to attend academy before ceasing to be of compulsory academy age, and neither he/she nor his/her parent has indicated the intention to continue to attend the academy after ceasing to be of compulsory academy age. - Is in custody for a period of more than four months due to a final court order and we do not reasonably believe they will be returning to the academy at the end of that period. - Has been permanently excluded.
+- Has been certified by a doctor as unlikely to be in a fit state of health to attend academy before ceasing to be of compulsory academy age, and neither he/she nor his/her parent has indicated the intention to continue to attend the academy after ceasing to be of compulsory academy age. - Is in custody for a period of more than four months due to a final court order and we do not reasonably believe they will be returning to the academy at the end of that period. - Has been permanently excluded.